Jenny: Posed as a woman

 How can we talk about trans lives by examining the life of a gender non-conforming woman from the past?
 This research explores the life of Jenny Moore from the early twentieth century, and focuses on how living outside the law shaped their identity and experience.

-This research asks how can we talk about trans lives by exploring the life of Jenny Moore.
+This research asked how can we talk about trans lives by exploring the life of Jenny Moore.
 Jenny lived in the early 1900s, and was an outsider both in terms of gender non-conformity, and the legal system.
-Jenny’s story will be revealed through disrupting archival materials, and explored further through a live theatre performance.
+Jenny’s story was revealed through disrupting archival materials, and explored further through a live theatre performance.
 The research sought to address the following questions:

 - How did living outside of the law shape the meaning and experience of living outside of conventional gender presentations?

 - How are our understandings of gender diverse people changed/influence by knowing them through their criminal actions?

 - How can we talk about trans lives today by examining a story from over 100 years ago?

 - How can we present a transgressive life as a metaphor – a magpie?

 The research team sought to capture the essence of the character of Jennie Moore that the research unveiled through the creation of something otherworldly and to find ways of presenting a transgressive person such as Jenny Moore on stage.
 Using the ‘bones, flesh, ghosts’ method – inspired by Rebecca Schneider’s performance theory – the research team created a picture of Jennie Moore through asking the questions: What are the bones (the known); what is the flesh (the presumed) and what are the ghosts (missing information).

 Who are the team and what do they bring?